New York Yacht Club Building: Upper stories

 The fourth story is the highest story that is visible from the street.
 It contains a library and chartroom facing 44th Street, which collectively span the facade.
 The library and chartroom occupy the front section of the building, and the spaces measure either 35 by 75 ft or 40 by 70 ft.
 The library itself measures 32 by 46 ft, and the chartroom measures 34 by 28 ft.
 The library featured rare old prints, lithographs, photographs, watercolors, and other objects relating to yachting.
 It could fit thousands of volumes; in 2001, the space had 13,000 volumes, which were stored in climate-controlled spaces.
 The library originally contained oak bookcases with glass doors, and it had a marquetry floor covered with red rugs.
-Also in the library is a massive fireplace donated by James Gordon Bennett.
+Also in the library is a large fireplace donated by James Gordon Bennett.
 Generally, access to the library is restricted to club members, although its visitors have also included historians, researchers, and lawyers.

 At the rear of the clubhouse's fourth floor are the club's private dining rooms, two committee rooms, and the offices of the librarian, treasurer, and secretary.
 The rear wall is set back by about 11 feet, giving the dining room a private terrace that faces northward.

 In the original plans, there were to be 20 bedrooms on the fourth through seventh floors.
 These rooms would have been illuminated by a light court in the center, as well as windows to the north and south.
 As built, there were 18 bedrooms on the fifth through seventh floors, within the mansard roof.
 The fifth story also contains a club room with French doors on its south wall, which open onto a balcony facing 44th Street.
 The balcony was originally paved in red stone and was covered with green trellises.
 The top floor was used as servants' quarters.